-Another type of house that you can encounter albeit less frequently are Mobile Homes.
+Another type of house that you can encounter albeit less frequently is Mobile Homes.
 Mobile homes are basically manufactured structures that were made in a factory and given an attached chassis and then were transported to a site used for homes.
-These houses can be distinguished by the fact that often have a rectangular shape and will have an open space on the underneath of the structure called a crawl space which can be sometimes covered by frames called skirting.
+These houses can be distinguished by the fact that often have a rectangular shape and will have open space underneath the structure called a crawl space which can be sometimes covered by frames called skirting.

-A third type of property that you can encounter are condo and multifamily homes, which are basically apartment like buildings.
+The third type of property that you can encounter are condo and multifamily homes, which are basically apartment-like buildings.

 Type of Exterior Walls:

-The most common type of exterior walls that are present in these properties are Sidings.
-Sidings are made of vinyl which is a type of polyester and act as a wall cladding or an exterior material applied to the walls of a house to protect them against the effects of deterioration.
+The most common type of exterior walls that are present in these properties is Sidings.
+Sidings are made of vinyl which is a type of polyester and acts as a wall cladding or an exterior material applied to the walls of a house to protect them against the effects of deterioration.

 Materials and terms associated with Roof:

-Roofs on these properties can be made of many different material.
-One of the common types of material that they are made of are Asphalt Shingles.
+Roofs on these properties can be made of much different material.
+One of the common types of material that they are made of is Asphalt Shingles.
 Asphalt shingles are the most widely used roofing covers in North America.
-Some other type of roofing covers that you may see rarely are slate roofing, and roof tiles made of concrete, clay and aluminium shingles.
-All these type of roof covers are on slanted roofs and not on flat roof tops.
-On flat roof tops the most common type of roof cover is flat rubber rolled roof.
+Some other type of roofing covers that you may see rarely are slate roofing, and roof tiles made of concrete, clay, and aluminum shingles.
+All these types of roof covers are on slanted roofs and not on flat rooftops.
+On flat rooftops, the most common type of roof cover is flat rubber rolled roof.

-Below the roof coverings, there are two to three more layers present to prevent roof damage on house.
-One of such layers is called the roof sheathing which are basically plywood that are placed on top of the roof frame which are called rafters.
+Below the roof coverings, there are two to three more layers present to prevent roof damage to the house.
+One of such layers is called the roof sheathing which is basically plywood that is placed on top of the roof frame which is called rafters.
 To cover the sheathings, felt paper is placed which is a plastic layer to prevent water damage and leakage into the sheathing.
 Sometimes, an extra layer of ice and water shield is also present.

-Roof Edging are L-Shaped strip usually made of metal installed along the roof edges to allow water to run off the edges.
+Roof Edging are L-Shaped strips usually made of metal installed along the roof edges to allow water to run off the edges.

-Roof flashing are pieces of metal sheet which is used to cover and protect the joints and angles from water leakage, especially in places where the roof comes in contact with a wall or chimney.
+Roof flashing is pieces of metal sheet that are used to cover and protect the joints and angles from water leakage, especially in places where the roof comes in contact with a wall or chimney.

-A chimney by the way is a vertically elongated structure on the roof, directly below the fire place to ventilate smoke produced the fire place of the homes.
+A chimney by the way is a vertically elongated structure on the roof, directly below the fireplace to ventilate smoke produced by the fireplace of the homes.

-Finally, Gutters and Downspouts, which are made of either vinyl or aluminium are used to drain rain water that falls on roof.
-Gutters are channels that are fixed along the edge of the roof while downspouts are drain pipes that carry the rain water from the gutter to the ground.
+Finally, Gutters and Downspouts, which are made of either vinyl or aluminum are used to drain rainwater that falls on the roof.
+Gutters are channels that are fixed along the edge of the roof while downspouts are drain pipes that carry the rainwater from the gutter to the ground.